TeamYYZ/DineApp/README.md

 - can’t decide where to go?
 Vote for it

 ## Required (core) user stories
-User can sign in using social media account / or create new Dine account
+- User can sign in using social media account / or create new Dine account

-User can browse nearby dine requests by map view or list view(categorised by restaurant name/ distance)
+- User can browse nearby dine requests by map view or list view(categorised by restaurant name/ distance)

-User can choose to join a request, and send out the arrival time and meet-up location
+- User can choose to join a request, and send out the arrival time and meet-up location, the direction to the chosen restuarant is also shown

-User can create a request(time and restaurant) and post it
+- User can create a request(time and restaurant) and post it

-User can create party group(restaurant, location, scheduled time will be visible to all group members), group members would get notifications from group owner in case there’s any changes
+- User can create party group(restaurant, location, scheduled time will be visible to all group members), group members would get notifications from group owner in case there’s any changes.
+Groups can either be public or private, so that owner has control over who gets to see the request.

-Group owner can see group members’ location if the user allows it
+- Group owner can see group members’ location if the user allows it

-Group owner can start a voting on restaurant candidates, group members can vote
+- Group owner can start a voting on restaurant candidates, group members can vote

-As a user, I have a friend list  and can add friends by searching their accounts
+- In user profile, there's a friend list and can add friends by searching their username

-As a user, I have a block list, such that every dining request I initiated will not be visible to him/her, and I will receive a notification if he/she enters the dining group that I am currently in.
+- In user profile, there's a block list, such that every dining request I initiated will not be visible to him/her, and I will receive a notification if he/she enters the dining group that I am currently in.

-As a user, I can create a private dining group and send invitation to selected friends and the dining request is invisible to any others.

-The app can tell user the direction to the chosen restuarant

-The user can know how much money each needs to pay and tips as well

 ## Optional (nice to have) user stories
-Chat room for party group
+- Chat room for party group
+- Private messaging system

-User credibility system(if a user accept a request and never shows up, the credibility will decrease)
+- User credibility system(if a user accept a request and never shows up, the credibility will decrease)

-Private message system
+- The user can know how much money each needs to pay and tips as well